leonardoharth/data_analysis_portfolio/index.md

 ### Seattle Buildings Energy Benchmark Slideshow

-This is a Midterm for the Introduction to Web Mapping class.
-I am testing some filtering and style, using the Seattle 2018 Building Energy Benchmarking.
+This is a Midterm for the course [Introduction to Web Mapping](https://github.com/MUSA611-CPLN692-spring2020/ "CPLN 692") at the University of Pennsylvania.
+I tested some filtering and styling options, using the Seattle 2018 Building Energy Benchmarking dataset.

 <img src="images/seattle.JPG?raw=true"/>